Karaganda: 20th century

-Re-settlement
+In the late 1920s, Soviet geologists examined the region's coal deposits, prompting Soviet authorities to establish the Karaganda Coal Trust, and plan for the creation of coal mines and a mining town in the area.
+Planners set out to create a dozen coal mines, and drafted blueprints for a city to house an estimated 40,000 workers.
 Coal mining in the area resumed in 1930, and temporary structures were built for miners and their families.
 The new area for the city was to the south of the initial mines.
+Initially, Karaganda suffered from an inadequate amount of supplies, and living conditions in the settlement were often poor.
+In 1930, coal production was below expectations.
+In February 1931, the area was connected via railroad, bringing in a wealth of supplies and highly-qualified personnel.
+Later that year, NKVD officials established the Karlag Prison.
+Upon the establishment of the Karlag Prison, authorities began to import labor into the region en masse.
+During the 1930s, the area experienced rapid growth.
 In 1931, Karaganda was incorporated as a village, and in 1934, was declared a city.
-Lead by planner Alexander Ivanovich Kuznetsov, masters plans for Karaganda were laid out from 1934 until 1938.
+Led by planner Alexander Ivanovich Kuznetsov, masters plans for Karaganda were laid out from 1934 until 1938.

-During the late 1930s, the Karlag Prison was built.
 During the Stalinist purges, peoples from many different nationalities, including Germans, Karachais, Kalmyks, Chechens, Ingush, Greeks, and Crimean Tatars were sent to Karlag.
+By 1939, Karaganda had a population of about 100,000, about half of which were prisoners.